Utkarsh-Dikshit/Stickman-Runner/README.md

 # Stickman Runner Game 🕹
 2D runner game with randomized obstacles, procedural level generation, and player animation 🎮

-A fun and fast-paced 2D endless runner game featuring a stickman! 🏃‍♂ Jump, dodge obstacles, and run as far as you can to beat your high score.
-Built using Unity

 ## Features ✨

 - Simple and addictive gameplay 🔁